- Instructions for Form 706-NA - Introductory Material

 |1 hr., 25 min.||52 min.||1 hr., 36 min.||34 min.|

+Comments and suggestions.
 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs/.
-Click on “More Information” and then on “Give us feedback.”
-You can also send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+You can send us comments through IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the tax form to this address.
-Instead, see Where To File.
+Instead, see Where To File, earlier.